Housing

 Drowning single mom, spending 68% on basic living costs.

-by MarciS, 8 months ago
+by MarciS, almost 2 years ago

 I have lived in Bellingham since 2006.
 I moved here with my husband and two children because my husband was transferred.
 We sold our house in Skagit County but struggled to find a new home at the same price point, so we waited to purchase a house and decided to rent.
 We found a great townhouse with a great private landlord.
 Fast forward 15 years and now I am a single mom with two amazing girls.
 I work 4 jobs (between 50 -60 hours per week) in an attempt to be able to pay the basic bills.
 In January 2023...
 Continue reading